-Assumptions: Our approach makes several assumptions to avoid degenerate cases.
+5.1.2 Assumptions: Our approach makes several assumptions to avoid degenerate cases.
 We describe these next so that an auditor can design a robust experiment and may verify, post-audit, that the assumptions are met.

 Equality of Opportunity (EoO) metric (Definition 5.1) adapts to unequal numbers of qualified individuals from different groups, but it cannot handle cases when no one or very few in the population with specific attributes are qualified for the job being advertised.
 The first degenerate case occurs when $n{a,q} = 0$ in the denominator in Equation 2.
 Another case is when only a few individuals are qualified from one group, and very many individuals are qualified from a second group (Example: $n{a_1,q} = 1$ and $n{a_2,q} = 1$ million).
-In this case, EoO requires selecting all or none of the 1 million people in $a_2$ to match the inclusion or exclusion of the only individual in $a_1$ .
+In this case, EoO requires selecting all or none of the 1 million people in a_2 to match the inclusion or exclusion of the only individual in a_1 .
 Our Theorem 1 guarantees that, for realistic parameters, $n{a,q}$ is not small and that such degenerate cases do not occur.
 Moreover, the auditor may verify, post-audit, that the assumptions about $n{a,q}$ were met.

 Second, we assume samples in each demographic group are independent and identically distributed.
 We recognize that there maybe confounding factors that may induce bias, such as the location the audience is chosen from or difference in how active users are on the platform.
 The auditor can anticipate some of these factors and control for them but only the platform has the data to verify independence.
 In our result, we assume independence only within samples in a group, so we do not expect this limitation to decrease the observable differences in fairness across groups.
 This assumption is common in nearly all statistical studies, and is aimed to be achieved by following best practices in subject selection.
+Examples from prior work include repeating audits on various audience partitions, and varying locations that users are chosen from [2, 54].

 Third, we assume there is some way to randomly sample users.
 This mechanism may be provided by the platform, or the auditor may use some external source of users (in which case we require that will not induce its own bias).
-We recognize that sampling users from social media and encouraging them to share their data with the auditor may be difficult, but prior studies have met this requirement satisfactorily (for example, the work of Citizen Browser [76]).
+We recognize that sampling users from social media and encouraging them to share their data with the auditor may be difficult, but prior studies have met this requirement satisfactorily (for example, the work of Citizen Browser [91]).
 We therefore place this problem outside the scope of this paper.